Yoga Instructor Career - 2023 Salary, Prospects & More

 It is common for people to move cities, countries, and even entire continents to optimize their earning prospects in their chosen profession.

-Location is probably the biggest factor when it comes to determining what you can expect to earn as a yoga teacher.
+Location is probably the biggest factor in determining what you can expect to earn as a yoga teacher.

-That’s because the demographics and target markets for yoga tend to be quite a niche.
+That’s because the demographics and target markets for yoga tend to be quite niche.

 First of all, yoga is more popular within the upper-middle class segment.
-It is considered an aspirational activity and is common amongst people who place a high value on specialized wellness practices.
+It is considered an aspirational activity and is common among people who highly value specialized wellness practices.

-For that reason, yoga would be a good choice if you are located in a high-income metropolitan area.
+Therefore, yoga would be a good choice if you are in a high-income metropolitan area.

-These locations also tend to have large, stable economies, meaning there is a lot more disposable income to be spent on specialized services.
+These locations also tend to have large, stable economies, meaning there is much more disposable income to spend on specialized services.

-According to zippia.com, Visalia, California, is the highest-earning location for yoga instructors in the US, with an average annual income of $55,004 per year.
+According to zippia.com, Visalia, California, is the highest-earning location for yoga instructors in the US, with an average annual income of $55,004 annually.

 Other places to consider would be New York City, Los Angeles, and Denver, Colorado.